RoCourseNet: Distributionally Robust Training of a Prediction Aware Recourse Model: Experimental Evaluation

-Note that other than \emph{CounterNet}, both \emph{VanillaCF} and \emph{ROAR-Lime} require a trained predictive model as an input.
-Therefore, we train a neural network model that contains only the encoder and predictor inside RoCourseNet (Figure \ref{fig:architecture}), and use it as the base predictive model for these two baselines.
-For each dataset, we separately tune hyperparameters using grid search (see Appendix for details).
+Other than \emph{CounterNet}, all remaining baselines require a trained ML model as an input.
+Similar to \citep{guo2021counternet}, we train a neural network model as the base ML model for all baselines.
+For each dataset, we separately tune hyperparameters via grid search. \\

-\textbf{Datasets.} We evaluate RoCourseNet and baselines on three real-world datasets. (i) We primarily evaluate on the large-sized \emph{Loan Application} dataset~\citep{li2018should} which captures the \emph{temporal shifts} in loan application records.
+\textbf{Datasets.} To remain consistent with prior work on robust recourses \citep{upadhyay2021towards,nguyen2022robust}, we evaluate RoCourseNet on three benchmarked real-world datasets.
+Table~\ref{tab:summary_data} summarizes these three datasets. \begin{itemize}[leftmargin=*] \item \emph{Loan}~\citep{li2018should} captures \emph{temporal shifts} in loan application records.
 It predicts whether a business defaulted on a loan (\verb|Y=1|) or not (\verb|Y=0|).
-This large-sized dataset consists of 449,152 loan approval records across U.S. during the years 1994 to 2009 (i.e., $\mathcal{D}_{\text{all}} = \{\mathcal{D}_1, \mathcal{D}_2, ..., \mathcal{D}_k \}$, where each subset $\mathcal{D}_i$ corresponds to a particular year, and $k=16$ is the total number of years).
-We adopt Random forests \citep{breiman2001random} to select the 12 most predictive features, including 7 continuous and 5 categorical features. (ii) We use the \emph{German Credit} dataset~\citep{asuncion2007uci}, which captures data correction shifts.
+This large-sized dataset (i.e., $\sim$450k data points) has loan approval records across the U.S. during 1994 to 2009 (i.e., $\mathcal{D}_{\text{all}} = \{\mathcal{D}_1, \mathcal{D}_2, ..., \mathcal{D}_k \}$, where each subset $\mathcal{D}_i$ corresponds to a particular year, and $k=16$ is the total number of years). \item \emph{German Credit}~\citep{asuncion2007uci} captures \emph{data correction shifts}.
 It predicts whether the credit score of a customer is good (\verb|Y=1|) or bad (\verb|Y=0|).
-This dataset has 2,000 data points with two versions; each version contains 1,000 data points (i.e., $\mathcal{D}_{\text{all}} = \{\mathcal{D}_1, \mathcal{D}_2\}$, where $\mathcal{D}_1$, $\mathcal{D}_2$ corresponds to the original and corrected datasets, respectively).
-It contains 6 continuous and 3 categorical features. (iii) Finally, we use the \emph{Student} dataset~\citep{cortez2008using}, which captures geospatial shifts.
-It predicts whether a student will pass (\verb|Y=1|) or fail (\verb|Y=0|) the final exam.
-It contains 649 student records in two locations (i.e., $\mathcal{D}_{\text{all}} = \{\mathcal{D}_1, \mathcal{D}_2\}$, where each subset $\mathcal{D}_i$ corresponds to a particular location).
-It contains 2 continuous and 14 categorical features.
+This dataset has 2,000 data points with two versions; each version contains 1,000 data points (i.e., $\mathcal{D}_{\text{all}} = \{\mathcal{D}_1, \mathcal{D}_2\}$, where $\mathcal{D}_1$, $\mathcal{D}_2$ corresponds to the original and corrected datasets, respectively). \item Finally, we use the \emph{Student} dataset~\citep{cortez2008using}, which captures \emph{geospatial shifts}.
+It predicts whether a student will pass (\verb|Y=1|) or fail (\verb|Y=0|) the exam.
+It contains 649 student records in two places (i.e., $\mathcal{D}_{\text{all}} = \{\mathcal{D}_1, \mathcal{D}_2\}$, and $\mathcal{D}_1$, $\mathcal{D}_2$ represent a particular school).\\ \end{itemize}